iamonkarlad/ASG-with-LB-AWS/readme.md

 - In listener and routing do not change any Just Click on ***Default Action*** , in that select target group we created ***only select home-TG because it is in index.html file .
 > Default action : home-TG
 - Do not click any change for remaining options , Just *click* `create load balancer`
-- recheck your load balancer configuration and click on `Create load balancer` and then it created.
+- Recheck your load balancer configuration and click on `Create load balancer` and then it created.
 ![alt text](<images/Load balancer.png>)

 ### 6) Create An Auto Scaling Group (ASG) :
 - We already created *Three* launch template for *three* ASG , now we have to created three ASG
-- on left side under the *Load Balancing* option their is an ***auto scaling*** option , click on ***create auto scaling group***  to create ASG
+- On left side under the *Load Balancing* option their is an ***auto scaling*** option , click on ***create auto scaling group***  to create ASG
-- for creating AGS their are some steps that we have to do -
+- For creating AGS their are some steps that we have to do -
 ![alt text](images/creating-ASG.png)
 #### For first home-AGS :
-> auto scaling group name : AGS-home<br>
+> Auto Scaling Group name : AGS-home<br>
 > Launch Template : # select  < home-LT > which we created<br>
 - Click on `next`
 > In network section select 3 availability zone<br>
 > In Availability zone distribution set < Balanced best effort ><br>
 > In Load balancing Section select < attach to an exixting load balancer ><br>
-> choose Target group : home-TG<br>
+> Choose Target group : home-TG<br>
 > Health grace period : 180<br>
-- click on `next`
+- Click on `next`
 > In group size section:<br>
 >       set desired capacity : 2
 >       min : 1
 >       max : 4
 - In scaling policies
-> select Target tracking scaling policy<br>
+> Select Target tracking scaling policy<br>
-> metric type : select average CPU utilization<br>
+> Metric type : select average CPU utilization<br>
-> target value : 60<br>
+> Target value : 60<br>
 > Instance warmup : 10<br>
-> disable scale in to create only a scale-out policy : unchecked<br>
+> Disable scale in to create only a scale-out policy : unchecked<br>
-- on another option kept as default
+- On another option kept as default
 - click on `next`
 - To Add notifications , click on `next`
 - To Add Tags , click on `next`